-Penal Code 29805 PC is the California statute that makes it a crime to own or possess a firearm, if the person was convicted of (or with an outstanding warrant for) certain misdemeanor offenses.
-This is provided that the ownership or possession comes within 10 years from the date of the conviction or warrant.
+Penal Code 29805 PC makes it a crime to own or possess a firearm if you were convicted of (or with an outstanding warrant for) certain misdemeanor offenses.
+This is provided that the ownership or possession comes within ten years from the date of the conviction or warrant.

 29805 PC states that “any person who has been convicted of, or has an outstanding warrant for, a misdemeanor violation…and who, within 10 years of the conviction, or if the individual has an outstanding warrant, owns, purchases, receives, or has in possession or under custody or control, any firearm is guilty of a public offense…”